Learn more about the one-time fee you'll pay when you move your debt to a new credit card.

 A balance transfer fee is charged when transferring your existing credit card debt to a new credit card.
 It is usually 1-3% of the entire balance transfer amount.

-When you conduct a balance transfer, you may be asked to pay a one-time balance transfer fee.
-It's generally 1% to 3% of the total balance being transferred.
-Sometimes, this fee is capped and you'll be required to pay the larger of the two.
+Sometimes, this fee is capped at a set dollar amount and you'll be required to pay the larger of the two.
 Usually, a balance transfer fee will be capped between $25 and $100.
 So if the fee had been capped at $75 and the balance transfer fee was 2%, then the 2% would be applied to any balance up to, say, $4,250.
 After this amount, you'd be required to pay the $75.
+Unlike an annual fee, this fee is only charged once when you first move your balance.